-What the spread sheet tells us, then, is the expected change in component prices, class prices at standard test, class prices at actual test, pool values at test and blend prices and the differences between each of those between current formulas and the changes being discussed.
-In this example, the table tells us that since 2003, producer blend prices have been reduced an average of 57 cents per hundredweight.
+What the spreadsheet tells us, then, is the expected change in component prices, class prices at standard test, class prices at actual test, pool values at test and blend prices and the differences between each of those between current formulas and the changes being discussed.
+In this example, the spread sheet tells us that the 2000 Tentative Final Decision formulas had butterfat at 2.83 cents higher, protein at 7.19 cents, SNF at 2.43 cents higher and Other Solids at 5.73 cents.
+Class I and III were 64 cents higher and Class II and IV were 31 cents higher at test.
+At Test Class I increased 60 cents, Class II increased at 42 cents, Class III increased at 63 cents, and Class IV at 35 cents.
+Producer blend prices have been reduced an average of 56 cents per hundredweight.
+The final number on the page, \$13,245, estimates the annual reduction per the average producer shipping in the FMMO system.

 Each time that we analyze a proposed change to the pricing formula, we have prepared and included a document identical in form to Document KK.
-This way, each individual proposed change can be assessed in terms of its total financial impact on producer income.
+This way, each individual proposed change can be assessed in terms of its total financial impact on producer income and compared with other changes.